syssecfsu/bmparser/afl++/README.md

 > **A note about parser_bmp_2.py**
 >
-> For the second implementation in Python, you need to make the following changes:
+> For the second implementation in Python, you need to make the following changes first:
 >
 > 1. add this line at the very beginning of the file: `#!/usr/bin/env python3`
 > 2. Put everything (except imports) in the main function.